What Is Safety Performance Monitoring and Measurement

 5.3.68 Have a Mandatory Reporting System

-Your SMS should indicate in your Safety Policy which issues are required to be reported and which issues can optionally be reported.
+An aviation SMS should indicate in the Safety Policy which issues are required to be reported and which issues can optionally be reported.
 Broadly speaking, mandatory issues are types of issues that closely indicate your SMS performance in mitigating risk and meeting compliance.

 - Issues related to your safety performance indicators (SPIs/KPIs);